abaeyens/Framework-Arduino-PenO-2/README.md

 A framework with libraries to be used for developing Arduino robots in P&O 2.

 Currently the framework consist of three libraries:
 - RuneWork2: A simple taskmanager and sound player.
 Is based on cooperative multitasking.
 Can be used to call functions in the future.
-Currently it does not support controlling servos very well.
+Servo support is in alpha stage.
 - RuneMotor: A motorcontroller, specially suited for the electronics used in the P&O courses.
 - VirtualButton: A class to create virtual buttons and virtual pedals.
 They are of great use when using a remote control with non-proportional controls (e.g. a TV set remote).
 Virtual pedals allow to limit the acceleration of motors.